Arrlin/NIPS-2017/README.md

-# NIPS2017: Learning to Run - Environment Setup
+## NIPS2017: Learning to Run - Environment Setup w/Jupyter Notebook

 This repository contains **Windows 10 64-Bit** Instructions for participation in the NIPS 2017 Challenge: Learning to Run.